 For comparison, women over 44 years of age have up to a 45% chance of IVF success with donor embryos.
 At the same time, the success rate of traditional IVF with one's own biological material after the age of 44 is less than 5%.

 These figures suggest that for women who are 40 years of age or older, embryo adoption offers a higher chance of pregnancy than using one's own biological material.
 In addition, the chances of getting pregnant the first time with a donor embryo are also much higher, which is not the case with traditional IVF, which most often requires several attempts to be successful.

 Probability of pregnancy after the transfer of two embryos in traditional IVF:

 - 40-42 years old - 22%

 - 43-44 years old - 10%

-Adoption and embryo selection takes place in specialized fertility clinics and donor centers.
-Many prospective parents are concerned about the child's appearance, their similarity to their parents in terms of hair color, skin, eyes, and race.
+Adoption and embryo selection take place in specialized fertility clinics and donor centers.
+Many prospective parents are concerned about their child's appearance, and their similarity to their parents in terms of hair color, skin, eyes, and race.

 You should understand that you can discuss all this with your doctor when choosing a donor.
 Of course, you will be able to choose an embryo that is as similar to you as possible and meets your wishes.